The Hopf bifurcation theorem in Hilbert spaces for abstract semilinear equations

 1.5 cm

 {\bf Abstract} \n We prove a Hopf bifurcation theorem in Hilbert spaces for abstract semilinear equations, which improves a classical result by Crandall and Rabinowitz in the case where basic spaces are Hilbert spaces.
-In particular, our theorem can be applied to semilinear equations on unbounded domains.
+Actually, our theorem does not need any compactness conditions, which leads to wider applications.
+In particular, our theorem can be applied to semilinear equations in unbounded domains of $\R^n$.

 \newchapter